 Have your say on development applications

-Anyone can formally submit comments on certain development applications, to support or oppose development.
-Council calls these comments ‘submissions’.
-Council welcomes submissions and considers it is important for you to have your say.
+Anyone can formally submit comments on certain development applications to support or oppose development.
+Council calls these comments 'submissions' and welcomes submissions as it is important for you to have your say.

-- what applications can I make a submission on?
+- applications on which you can make a submission

 - submissions are not confidential